Off Market Properties

 Property sales records, for example, show what the current owner paid for the property and when they purchased the property.

-How long the owner has held the property for can signal whether they would sell the property.
 If approaching the property owner, this information equips you to tailor your pitch to them.

 5. Connect and Negotiate Directly with Property Owners